Psychological Healing

 Office of Readings, 24 January

-Beyond that encouragement, I can offer you one final image in your own language that you might understand.
+Beyond that encouragement, I can offer you one final image in your own language that you might find particularly understandable.
 When you say, “Is it dangerous for an ordinary mortal like myself to try to scale this Mount?
 Is it even possible in a normal ‘lay’ life?” you express a subtle doubt in a way that sounds as if you were arguing a case in court before a jury, with a preconceived answer already in your mind.

 So imagine standing before Christ the Judge on the last day.
 You will have to stand in your own defense.
 If you walk into the court with humility and say, “My Lord, I can offer no defense.
 I have already given you everything I have—my occupation, my family, my entire life—and I have nothing left with which to defend myself,” Christ might just say, “That’s true.
 Case dismissed.”
 But, if you have hidden doubts, He might just say, “I don’t think so.
 Let’s hear what your Accuser has to say.”
-And there you will be, empty and broken, with a fool for an attorney, standing next to the opposing counsel: Satan himself.
+There you will be, empty and broken, with a fool for an attorney, standing next to the opposing counsel: Satan himself.
 And Satan, a master psychologist, will trample all of your psychological excuses and defenses into the dirt.
 It won’t be pretty.

-But, if you accept the fact that you—indeed, anyone—can and should ascend Mount Carmel, and if you make the sacrifices to make the climb, then you will discover the ineffable glory awaiting you at the summit.
+But, if you now accept the fact that you—indeed, anyone—can and should ascend Mount Carmel, and if you make the sacrifices to make the climb, then you will discover the ineffable glory awaiting you at the summit.

 Back to the list of questions